yeastrc/proxl-import-metamorpheus/README.md

 proxl XML suitable for import into the proxl web application.

 As of this writing, only DSS and DSSO cross-linkers are supported.
 Loop-link results are not supported because of a bug in the pepXML output for loop-links.
-Deadends hits are also skipped because of:
+Deadends/mono-link hits are also skipped because of:

 	"Deadend hits are reported in a less-than-optimal way.
 The mass of the cross-linker is reported as the "massDiff" of the hit (which is usually an indicator of error of